Fabien Baussart: Peace in Syria

 In 2015 Baussart and Randa Kassis appealed to the President of Kazakhstan, Nursultan Nazarbayev to launch a peaceful solution to the crisis and launch a political platform that could assemble moderate Syrian opponents.

 Two first meeting was chaired by the Kazakh Foreign Minister Erlan Idrissov in May 2015.
 The second meeting was opened by the Secretary of State of Kazakhstan Gulshara Abdykalikova and mediated by Fabien Baussart and the Kazakh Deputy Foreign Minister Askar Mussinov.
 The meetings resulted in two resolutions being signed by the participants, which created the Astana Platform and helped pave the way for the peace process in Astana.

 In February and July 2017 Baussart and Kassis initiated discussions in Geneva to develop a preparatory document to reform the Syrian Constitution.
 This initiative was promoted during the National Conference in Sochi in January 2018 by Randa Kassis despite objections from the Syrian government and part of the opposition.

 Peace talks – Kazakhstan

 In 2015, Fabien Baussart launched a "Committee of the Wise" that would address various issues related to international peace.

 The committee gathered several prominent political figures and Nobel Peace Prize laureates, including former Israeli President Shimon Peres, former Vice President of Egypt and general-director of the International Atomic Energy Agency Mohamed ElBaradei, former President of Poland Lech Walesa, Guatemalan human rights activist Rigoberta Menchu Tom and Chairman of the IPCC Rajendra Pachauri, former President of Colombia Cesar Gaviria and former Spanish Prime Minister Jose Luis Zapatero.
 The Committee met in Nur Sultan, Kazakhstan, where they were received by President Nazarbayev in the Presidential Palace.

 Nuclear Non – Proliferation Initiative

 In 2016 Baussart organised a conference on nuclear non-proliferation with guest speakers Kofi Annan, Bronislaw Komorowski, Jack Straw, Yasar Yakis and Giulio Terzi.

+Controversy

+In 2010, Fabien Baussart, a close friend of Thaksin Shinawatra, stood by him to oppose a potential expulsion from France.
+At the time, Shinawatra was facing political harassment led by Bernard Kouchner, the French Minister of Foreign Affairs.

+In December 2016, Baussart through his CPFA nominated Vladimir Putin for the Nobel Peace Prize.
+Baussart stated, "I believe that President Putin has deserved it, who is truly fighting terrorism and especially against ISIS in Palmyra, Syria."